Listen to what you know instead of what you fear. – Richard Bach

 Fear can also stifle your intellectual growth and will certainly lead to very poor decisions.
 In fact, the poorest and most irrational decisions are always made out of fear.
 These decisions often lead to unfavorable consequences that could have easily been avoided if you learned to overcome, or at least to better manage your fears.

-Finally, fear often breeds destructive behavior, resistance and insecurity.
-It will literally rob your of your livelihood, and prevent you from doing what is necessary to make your dreams a reality.
+Finally, fear often breeds destructive behavior, resistance, and insecurity.
+It will literally rob you of your livelihood, and prevent you from doing what is necessary to make your dreams a reality.

 Fear of failure is one of the two major fears that you must work to overcome if you desire to accomplish anything of significance in your life.
 Carefully read the following symptoms of the fear of failure in order to determine how much of a hold it has over your decisions and actions.

-Fear of failure has a hold over your life if you are:
+Fear of failure has a hold on your life if you are: